CJPete22/ideal-telegram/rules.md

 * After class discussion if necessary

 ## How we will back up each other to ensure that deadlines are not missed
+* Reaching out early and often if difficulties are encountered.
+* Making sure the team is aware of each others progress.

 ## Add any other rules that your team establishes to help each other work effectively together